ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ![Link data update speed](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/wiki-from-discord/link.gif)
 </figure>

-The remaining values are updated at a different rate (depending on refresh rate and tlm ratio).
+The remaining values are updated at a different rate (depending on refresh rate and telemetry ratio).
 So if you use 50 Hz and 1:64 it will happen slowly, and the update takes multiple seconds for each sensor:

 <figure markdown>
 ![Slow update rate](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/wiki-from-discord/slow.gif)
 </figure>

-If you use 200Hz and 1:2 tlm ratio the stars will not even blink because the update happens so fast:
+If you use 200Hz and 1:2 Tlm ratio the stars will not even blink because the update happens so fast:

 <figure markdown>
 ![Fast update rate](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/wiki-from-discord/fast.gif)